JHCOE College Council

 Welcome to our College Council webpage.
-On this page you will find links to communicate with Council (coming soon); Council bylaws; Council representatives, agendas, and minutes; Council Committee members, minutes, and year-end reports; and because we are new, an explanation of the role of Council in faculty governance.
+On this page you will find links to communicate with Council; Council bylaws; Council representatives, agendas, and minutes; Council Committee members, minutes, and year-end reports; and because we are new, an explanation of the role of Council in faculty governance.

-Our Council was established fall 2011 in the constitution and bylaws of our newly merged Judith Herb College of Educations.
+Our Council was established Spring 2013 in the constitution and bylaws of the Judith Herb College of Education.
 Council was given two charges: represent faculty and act on faculty matters.

-“The College Council of the Judith Herb College of Education shall represent College Faculty in relationships and matters of interest with the College Administrative Officers, Faculty Senate, Graduate Council, University Administration, and other communities of interest” (JHCOE constitution, Article III, section 1).
+“The College Council of the Judith Herb College of Education shall represent College Faculty in relationships and matters of interest with the College Administrative Officers, University Council, Faculty Senate, Graduate Council, University Administration, and other communities of interest.”
+(JHCOE constitution, Article III, section 1).

 Policy is a standing rule that is public and in writing.
 Policies are often drafted in committee and then brought to Council for action.